Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

 Gabe Vincent Insights vs. the Celtics

-- Vincent has taken 8.3 shots per game this season and made 3.4 per game, which account for 8.1% and 7.1%, respectively, of his team's total.
+- This season, Gabe Vincent has made 3.4 shots from the floor per game, which accounts for 7.1% of his team's total makes.

-- He's taken 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.

-- Vincent's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Vincent's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

+- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the NBA.

-- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the NBA on defense.
+- Giving up 44 rebounds per game, the Celtics are the 18th-ranked team in the league.

-- On the glass, the Celtics are ranked 18th in the league, allowing 44 rebounds per game.
+- In terms of assists, the Celtics are ranked second in the NBA, allowing 23.1 per game.

-- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per contest.
+- Looking at 3-pointers, the Celtics are fifth in the league, conceding 11.6 makes per game.

-- Conceding 11.6 made 3-pointers per contest, the Celtics are the fifth-ranked squad in the league.

 Gabe Vincent vs. the Celtics